 Definition of disability

-Please click here to view our SEND Policy.
+Please click here to view our Special Educational Needs and Disability Policy.

 For more information on the new Code of Practice please view the Department of Education’s guide.